Coronavirus: Should I dry my hands with paper towels or hand dryers?

 Also see the below video from the CDC

 When it comes to hand drying methods, the most important thing to remember is that they are simply dry.
 No matter what method you use.
-Wet hands can transfer germs more easily than dry ones, so we need to make sure our hands are properly dry after washing them.
+Wet hands can transfer germs more easily than dry ones, (it's reported up to 1000 times more easily), so we need to make sure our hands are properly dry after washing them.

 We have a blog post with a guide on how to dry your hands properly here.